NANITY-project/NEON-Runtime-Beta-Variation/README.md

   debugging two things at once instead of one.
 Once Q4_0/Q8_0 are confirmed producing coherent, prompt-following output on a real instruct model, K-quants are the natural next step — not before.
-- **ROCm and Vulkan, generally.** Both compile and (for ROCm) have run real inference on an MI300X — see the notes above for exactly what's been verified on real hardware vs. compile-tested only.
-Neither is "done," but both are active, not abandoned.

 ## CPU SIMD backends